Godzilla: King of the Monsters (2019 film): Plot

-Through analyzing Monster Zero's abilities and mythological texts, Monarch deduces that it is King Ghidorah, a highly destructive alien who likely seeks to terraform Earth in its image.

-A fully transformed Mothra flies to Monarch's Bermuda base to communicate with Godzilla, who is recuperating in an ancient, radioactive underwater city, which the Monarch team discovers in their submarine.
-Deducing it will take too long for Godzilla to heal on his own, Serizawa sacrifices himself by manually detonating a nuclear warhead next to Godzilla to speed up the process.
-It destroys Godzilla's lair and revives him.
+Through analyzing Monster Zero's abilities and mythological texts, Monarch deduces that he is King Ghidorah, a highly destructive alien who likely seeks to xenoform Earth to his liking.
+A fully transformed Mothra flies to Monarch's Bermuda base to communicate with Godzilla, who is recuperating in an ancient, radioactive underwater city, which the Monarch team discovers in a nuclear submarine.
+Deducing that it will take too long for Godzilla to heal on his own, Serizawa sacrifices himself by manually detonating a nuclear warhead next to Godzilla to speed up the process.
+The explosion destroys Godzilla's lair, but revives him and increases his power.

 Emma realizes that Ghidorah's reign over the other Titans is bringing destruction far worse than anything humans could inflict, but Jonah ignores her pleas to try and stop it.
 Madison overhears her mother's plan to lure Ghidorah to Boston using the Orca, and steals the device to implement it herself.
-Arriving at Fenway Park, Madison broadcasts a frequency that calms the Titans, but unwittingly attracts them all to her location.
-Ghidorah, attracted by the frequency, lands in Boston to destroy the Orca device.
-Just before Ghidorah can kill Madison, Godzilla, with Monarch personnel's assistance, arrives to battle him.
-Mark leads a team to rescue Madison and escape the city, learning that Godzilla's radiation levels are increasing and will lead to a thermonuclear explosion.
-Mothra arrives to help Godzilla but is intercepted by Rodan; she defeats him but is injured in the process.
+Arriving at Fenway Park, she broadcasts a frequency that calms the Titans, but unwittingly attracts them to her location.
+Ghidorah, attracted by the frequency, lands in Boston and almost kills Madison, but Godzilla, backed up by Monarch and military forces, arrives to battle him.
+Mark leads a team to rescue Madison, while learning that Godzilla's radiation levels are still increasing and will lead to a thermonuclear explosion.
+Mothra arrives to help Godzilla, but she is intercepted by Rodan, whom she defeats despite sustaining injuries.

 Ghidorah overpowers Godzilla, but Mothra sacrifices herself and transfers her energy to Godzilla.
-The Russells are reunited and reactivate the Orca to lure Ghidorah and prevent him from draining Mothra's energy out of Godzilla.
-Emma stays behind to distract Ghidorah, giving her family and the Monarch team time to escape.
-Godzilla enters a newly empowered state and vaporizes Ghidorah and Emma, before incinerating Ghidorah's remaining head with his atomic breath afterwards.
-Rodan and the other Titans converge on Godzilla and bow to him.
+The Russells are reunited and reactivate the Orca to lure Ghidorah away from Godzilla, buying time for him to recover.
+Emma stays behind with the Orca to distract Ghidorah, allowing her family and the Monarch team to escape.
+After absorbing Mothra's energy, Godzilla enters a newly empowered state and vaporizes Ghidorah's body and Emma with several nuclear pulses, before incinerating Ghidorah's remaining head with his atomic breath.
+Rodan and several other Titans converge on Godzilla and bow to him.

 During the end credits, news clippings and Monarch public files show that the Titans are healing Earth, a suspected second Mothra egg has been discovered, and some Titans are converging on Skull Island.
-Ancient cave paintings depict Godzilla and Kong-like Titans locked in battle.
+Ancient cave paintings depict Godzilla and a Kong-like Titan locked in battle.
 (Note: As depicted in Godzilla vs. Kong (2021)) In a post-credits scene, Jonah and his forces purchase Ghidorah's decapitated left head in Mexico.